 This short story was inspired by a true event that happened while I was working in Mindanao as Senior Geologist for a government agency.
-I originally posted this on my private blog but now with minor revisions.
+I originally posted this on my private blog with minor revisions now, mostly grammatical corrections.

 I still remember vividly how the day started.
 I saw my wife preparing my lunch box and tools as I sipped my coffee while staring at the sunlight filtering through the cheap panes of our window.
 I also remember staring at my youngest son playing near his mother’s feet.
 He was crawling and trying to catch the hem of his mother’s skirt, probably to catch her attention.
 I took him and made him sat on my lap.

 I left at 5 PM when the sun was already starting to sink from the sky in beautiful play of colors of grey, purple, orange, and yellow.
 It was beautiful but the air around somehow felt wrong, cold, and foreboding.
 I remember how my son cried for me while I was going down the stairs of our hut, with my old bag strapped on my back.
 I thought of going back into my humble abode but I saw my four companions already walking in my direction.
 I didn’t know then that it was going to be the last time I’d see my companions alive.